Links to the presentations are included below

 David holds a degree in Electrical Engineering from Worcester Polytechnic Institute, and is holder of three U.S. patents.

-Topic: The Architecture of Abundance.
+Click here to see slides: The Architecture of Abundance.
 Progress of microprocessors, storage and networking technology has continuously driven down the fundamental cost of computing, and new business models like Cloud have given everyone on-demand access to these inexpensive computing resources.
 The availability of these resources has driven two separate but related trends: Business are offering products that are “Digital” – digitally delivered, or digitally mediating customer access to physical products.
 In parallel with this trend, IT functions are applying computing power to automate and manage the creation of digital products to radically shorten digital product delivery and iteration times with Agile and Devops.
 IT management is adopting new operating models to connect business demand to digital delivery.
 What does this mean for the practice of Enterprise Architecture?
 What is the role of EA in this world, and are changes in approach needed?
 Are new roles and skills needed for professionals who work in this digital world?
 This presentation will give a brief overview of the forces motivating digital transformation, and what skills and frameworks are needed to operate effectively in this new digital world.

 NoSQL database architectures and Artificial Intelligence.
 He’s worked at Bell Labs and Steve Jobs’s NeXT Computer as well as founding his own consulting firm of over 75 people.
 He is co-founder of the “NoSQL Now!” conference and is a co-author of the book “Making Sense of NoSQL” by Manning Publications.
 Dan was also a Principal Consultant for MarkLogic for 2.5 years.
 Dan is currently an independent consultant with a focus on AI and natural language query front-ends to Data Hubs.

-Topic: Data Lakes, Data Hubs and A.I.
+Click here to see slides: Data Lakes, Data Hubs and A.I.
 Many organizations are trying to make the transition from older RDBMS-centric systems to systems that naturally support the tasks around Artificial Intelligence (AI) and Machine Learning (ML).
 This session will explore the requirements of AI and ML and the infrastructure required for building large and consistent training sets to support deep learning algorithms.
 We will include an overview of how both Data Lakes and Data Hubs are used in these tasks and how organizations can begin to define metrics agile data normalization.
 We then review the skills and training needed to achieve these goals.

 Andrew Ripka is a Spring Framework and Cloud Foundry SME in the Field Platform Architecture organization at Pivotal.
 He has worked for 15 years in application development and application architecture.
 He currently works to help customers drive greater business value by embracing the new paradigm of cloud native application architectures leveraging microservices, and employing continuous delivery and DevOps techniques using the Spring Framework on the Pivotal Cloud Foundry platform.
 Andrew is a frequent speaker at Cloud Foundry User groups and helps organize the Twin Cities Cloud Foundry Meetup.

-Topic: Structure and opinions – Software Deployment with Cloud Foundry.
+Click here to see slides: Structure and opinions – Software Deployment with Cloud Foundry.
 Cloud Foundry is sometimes referred to as a “structured” platform or an “opinionated” platform.
 In this talk we will do a quick intro to PaaS and Cloud Foundry, and the meanings of structured and opinionated platforms.
 We’ll then explore the structure of Cloud Foundry that allows you to utilize pre-built opinions, or express your own.
 The discussion will include specific examples illustrating using the provided structure to express opinions outside the defaults provided by Cloud Foundry.

 Joe Roushar is an enterprise business systems and information architect with experience in information and systems and data governance, architecting knowledge frameworks and automating knowledge tasks.
 With graduate level education in Natural Language Processing at Tokyo Institute of Technology and in artificial intelligence at the University of Minnesota, Joe has spent the last few decades working in health insurance and financial services, high-tech, manufacturing, retail and government to improve outcomes through traditional architectures, hosted and XaaS strategies, advanced, model-based technologies, big data, AI and content convergence.
 Currently a business and data architect at QlikTech.

-Topic: Business Value from AI and ML with Less Pain.
+Click here to see slides: Business Value from AI and ML with Less Pain.
 Implementing Watson, Einstein, TensorFlow, Azure ML, Amazon Chatbots, Swarm Intelligence, Intelligent Security and Countermeasures makes for a complex array of choices.
 In this presentation I will talk about the “Hype Cycle” or Business Value cycle for which technologies are mature enough for commoditization vs. exciting but not yet ready for any but the most well-funded adventurers.
 I will focus on my areas of deepest expertise, ML, Semantic Search, Enterprise Information Management and self-service analytics, and show how smart Bots in combination with EIM tools can dramatically reduce human analysis needed to get to deep insights and make better business decisions.

 Mr. Solinsky has been an architect, engineer, technical director and sales consultant in the identity and access management space for 15 years, at major software vendors and start-ups.
 He has worked in most market segments and has built strategies, technologies and teams to address enterprise paradigm shifts, regulatory audits in various sectors, and remediation after data breaches.
 Mr. Solinsky has spoken at the Twin Cities Oracle User Group and regularly presents to C-level executives as well as engineers in sales meetings and at trade shows.
 He has developed and delivered Identity and Access Management training classes both internally to the entire security sales community at Oracle and to select Oracle partners.

-Topic: Identity Hunting: Access and Governance in a Decentralized Enterprise.
+Click here to see slides: Identity Hunting: Access and Governance in a Decentralized Enterprise.
 Today’s IT infrastructure presents novel challenges to maintaining continuity across decades of innovation, from the mainframe years up to contemporary, external Software as a Service platforms.
 This presentation will explore interfacing technologies and processes to govern and interconnect heterogeneous user stores and trust external identities.
 Different integration strategies will be compared and supporting technologies will be reviewed, based off successful deployments.

 Mr. Williams has extensive experience in innovation spanning emerging technology and organizational development.
 He was a Global Strategy Advisor with Microsoft Corporation working with corporations and start-ups on their innovation strategies and development of new business models.
 Recently, he spent two years at the University of Minnesota studying the development of innovation ecosystems and working with corporate advisory boards developing innovation practices.
 Currently he is Chief Innovation and Strategy officer at Cheval Partners, a management-consulting firm, actively working with corporations on developing innovation practices and economic development regional cluster development initiatives.

-Topic: Top Challenges for Technologies Leaders in an Innovation Economy.
+Topic: Top Challenges for Technology Leaders in an Innovation Economy.
 Building the next generation decision support for real time Enterprise State Management.
 David Williams delivers a compelling presentation on how the nature of global competition is changing.
 The presentation will identify key global and regional trends impacting business today.
 He will explore the critical and strategic new capabilities and roles organizations need to compete in new ways.
 Specifically he will discuss how CIOs, CTOs as well as technical and business architects can increase their strategic contribution.

 Dan Yarmoluk is the business and market development lead for ATEK’s IoT products which include TankScan and AssetScan.
 Dan has been involved in analytics, embedded design and components of mobile products for over a decade with a focus on creating and driving IIoT automation, condition monitoring and predictive maintenance programs.
 Industries served include: oil and gas, refining, chemical, precision agriculture, food, pulp and paper, mining, transportation, filtration, field services and distribution.
 He publishes frequently and recently lunched “All Things Data” podcast with The University of St. Thomas and Dr. Manjeet Rege.
 He has an MBA and a Master’s of Data Science.

-Topic: Data Driven strategy for business outcomes.
+Click here to see slides: Data Driven strategy for business outcomes.

 We hear that data science, artificial intelligence, machine learning and automation are driving new business models and opportunities, yet how do we participate in this new reality?
 There is a need to rethink roles and responsibilities.
 The IT/OT human capital must converge to bring more business acumen to information technology roles and more technical aptitude to operational technology roles.
 We must combine subject matter expertise, data science and business models to productionize data insight and integrate them into workflow.
 Vertical artificial intelligence must provide consumable technology solutions and outcome-based results.